freenandes/topo-da-mente/content/index.md

 Here in this [digital garden](digital_garden.md), I mostly write for myself, exercise cognition, and take notes that may come in handy to generate new ideas.
 They're for anyone, including me, to pick up, digest, and create.

 I mostly write notes about:
-- #design practice and inspirations;
+- #design practice and inspirations,
-- #music I find out there to listen;
+- #music I find out there to listen,
-- things I #bookmark from the web;
+- things I #bookmark from the web,
-- and more topics to explore at #index!
+- and more topics to explore!

 I believe in shared information and e-societies.
 I think we're heading toward communal knowledge, and it's important to be free of ownership, capitalization of ideas and propagate innovation that benefits society.